racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPCreate.md

 ## Create the necessary tasklets
-Default tasklets have been generated when the Q-Package was created.
+Default tasklets are generated when the Q-Package was created.
 Now is the time to customize the appropriate tasklets.
 For more info see [Q-Package Tasklets][qptasklets].